-Don’t mindlessly allow permissions or access just so you use a certain app.
+Don’t mindlessly allow permissions or access just so you utilize a certain app.
 Weigh the possible risks versus the importance of the app.
-If it’s not worth it, it’s better to not use the app than exposing yourself and your data.
+If it’s not worth it, it’s better to not utilize the app than to expose yourself and your data.

 Public Charging Ports

-Juice jacking is another attack used by cybercriminals wherein they compromise wires and use those to transmit data.
-Cybercriminals use this method to infiltrate public charging ports and stations in coffee shops, airports, and other public places.
+Juice jacking is another attack utilized by cybercriminals wherein they compromise wires and use those to transmit data.
+Cybercriminals utilize this method to infiltrate public charging ports and stations in coffee shops, airports, and other public places.